Effective Kotlin Item 41: Use enum to represent a list of values

 Since each enum is an instance of the enum class, it can hold values that are always item-specific:

-It is not good practice to make such values mutable as they are static for each item, so we create a global static mutable state (see Item 1: Limit mutability).
+It is a bad practice to define mutable variables in enum classes, because they are static for each item, so this way we create a global static mutable state (see Item 1: Limit mutability).
 However, this functionality is often used to attach some constant values to each item.
 These constant values can be attached during the creation of each item using the primary constructor:

 Kotlin enums can even have methods whose implementations are also item-specific.
 When we define them, the enum class itself needs to define an abstract method, and each item must override it: